-Dating back to pioneer days, the genuinely beloved butter tart may be considered the quintessential Canadian treat.
+Dating back to pioneer days, the genuinely beloved butter tart is the quintessential Canadian treat.
 Its origins can be traced back to Central Ontario with the first published recipe appearing in 1900 in Barrie.
 Nowadays, the butter tart is celebrated with festivals, contests and tourist trails around the Kawarthas and Muskoka Lakes.
 The annual Butter Tart Festival takes place in Midland, which just happens to be the town where my Granny was born.

-Butter tarts are a real family favourite and my mom always makes a dozen at Christmas to add to the sweet tray.
+Butter tarts are a real family favourite and my mom always makes a batch at Christmas to add to the sweet tray.
 They are always the first things to go, of course.
 So not wanting to wait until next Christmas for this treat, I asked my mom to share her recipe.

 Granny’s Butter Tarts

 - ¼ cup butter 4 tbsp